comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

 -  propagate_ds_specific: measurand digital effects table with separate contributions for a list of named uncertainty contributions provided by the user.
 -  propagate_ds_all: measurand digital effects table with separate contributions for all the individual uncertainty contributions in the input quantities in the provided input digital effects tables.

-It is worth noting that the uncertainty components labelled in the measurand DETs as "random" or "systematic" (either in propagate_ds, propagate_ds_specific or propagate_ds_all), will contain the propagated uncertainties for all uncertainty components on the input quantities that are random or systematic respectively along all the measurand dimensions.
+It is worth noting that the uncertainty components labelled in the measurand digital effect tables as "random" or "systematic" (either in propagate_ds, propagate_ds_specific or propagate_ds_all), will contain the propagated uncertainties for all uncertainty components on the input quantities that are random or systematic respectively along all the measurand dimensions.